Vadim-Grachev/Shell-script-projects/readme.md

-# Demo_repo
+# Shell script projects

-Here are final projects for the Relational Database course at freecodecamp.org Most projects consist of two files: The bash script file *.sh and the database dump in .sql
+Here are final projects for the Relational Database course at freecodecamp.org Most projects consist of two files: The bash script file in *.sh and the database dump in *.sql

-## Project list
+## Projects list

-1. Celestial Bodies Database:
+1 Celestial Bodies Database:
       universe.sql
 2. World Cup Database
       insert_data.sh - data POST